US 58 Arterial Preservation PlanMecklenburg County/Town of South Hill/Brunswick County

 The study area traverses Brunswick and Mecklenburg Counties in the Richmond construction district and extends from the Hampton Roads construction district boundary at the Greensville/Brunswick corporate limits to the western termini at the Lynchburg construction district boundary at the Mecklenburg/Halifax corporate limits.
 The study area is 65.7 miles in length.

 Traffic and crash data collection have been completed.
 A site field review was conducted to identify safety and geometric deficiencies.
 Study concepts have been developed based on input received from the public and study stakeholders.
-VDOT is now requesting input on recommendations for potential improvements to maintain the existing roadway.
+The finalized arterial preservation plan is now available:

 A public meeting was held in January 2019 to inform citizens about the study and seek citizen feedback regarding issues and concerns along the corridor.